 Precluded Course: WGST 345 is a cross-listed course—a course listed under two different disciplines—with SOCI 345.
 WGST 345 cannot be taken for credit if credit has already been obtained for WMST 345, SOCI 345, or SOCI 312.

 WGST 345 has a Challenge for Credit option.

-- Unit 1: Historical and Theoretical Perspectives on Women's Work
+- Unit 1: Historical and Theoretical Perspectives on Women, Gender and Work

 - Unit 2: Advocacy, Inclusions, and Exclusions in Work

 - Unit 3: Prevailing Issues and Transformations in Work